kidussintayehu/BitTorrent-Client/README.md

 This is a BitTorrent client implementation in Go language.
 The client is capable of downloading and uploading files using the BitTorrent protocol.BitTorrent is a protocol for downloading and distributing files across the Internet.
 It is a peer-to-peer protocol because users of the BitTorrent network, known as peers, download data in parts from one another.
 Peers are introduced to one another by trackers, which are central servers.

+Seeder is a user that is seeding the file which means they allow other users to take bits of their data that has been fully downloaded in their computer.

 ## Requirements

 - Go version 1.16 or later